garden-io/garden/docs/reference/commands.md

     # guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) for
     # details.
     #
-    # Unlike the `modules.exclude` field in the project config, the filters here have _no effect_ on which files and
+    # Unlike the `scan.exclude` field in the project config, the filters here have _no effect_ on which files and
     # directories are watched for changes.
-Use the project `modules.exclude` field to affect those, if you have large
+Use the project `scan.exclude` field to affect those, if you have large
     # directories that should not be watched for changes.
     exclude: